TheRealToxicDev/Toxic-Verifier/README.md

 - Invite the bot using the link to your server.
 It will show offline until we start it.

 - `cd` to your directory if you haven't already.
 By this step I assume you have ran the `npm install -g` and should see a `node_modules` folder, a `verify.js` file, and a README file.
-Inside that directory, which I am assuming is `basicverify` if you followed the first step, simply use node to install.
+Inside that directory, which I am assuming is `Toxic-Verifier` if you followed the first step, simply use node to install.

 - **NOTE:** Make sure you have your `verify.js` configured (the strings edited to your desire).
 Again, if you look at the `verify.js` file it has all the comments for information on changing the strings, and by default it has our base implementation.